sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 !!! hint
     This is a hard one to figure out: Curly braces `{}` convert the data to a string.
-    If you do not want to have a string, but the original data structure, you need to leave out the curly braces `}`.
+    If you do not want to have a string, but the original data structure, you need to leave out the curly braces `{}`.
-    Hey, don't worry, took me several days to figure that out ;-)
+    Hey, don't worry, took me several days to figure that out ;-) (see "String interpolation" in the [documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language#expressions))

 ??? warning "No, I don't get it, show me"
     Pretty simple if you know how to do it.